eliabntt/custom_6dof_joint_controller/README.md

 You can define _for each joint_: limits (both position and velocity), PID+Anti windup configs.

 You can either listen to a JointState topic to get the current state or you can subscribe to an odometry topic.

+The main differences between the two branches are as follow:
+- iRotate listen for two odometries and use sinchronized messages
+- iRotate works with (local) velocity setpoints rather than global position ones
+- iRotate shows how to control joints directly without the embedded PID controller (set speed instead of target).

 ### Main branch